Are you searching for ways to help your hospital:

 The program was developed by Dr. David Victorson, a licensed psychologist and Associate Professor of Medical Social Sciences in the Feinberg School of Medicine at Northwestern University where he directs the Consciousness in Health Research Lab.

-Register for this free webinar being held October 17th at 1pmEST.
-Dr. Victorson, accompanied by Jeff Fried, Executive Consultant at Gobel Group and former President & CEO of Beebe Healthcare, will share highlights and findings from his evaluation of GRACE – the work is being submitted for publication in a peer-reviewed medical journal.
+Watch this free webinar that was recorded on October 17, 2019.
+Dr. Victorson, accompanied by Jeff Fried, Executive Consultant at Gobel Group and former President & CEO of Beebe Healthcare, shared highlights and findings from his evaluation of GRACE – the work is being submitted for publication in a peer-reviewed medical journal.